SebasYa/iBills/README.md

     - On launching the app, you will see the main screen where you can view and manage your invoices.

 2. **Managing Invoices**:
-    - Add new invoices, edit existing ones, and delete them as needed.
+    - Add new invoices, edit existing ones, and delete individually or remove all invoices from a specific year as needed.

 3. **VAT Tracking**:
     - View detailed VAT information and track VAT balance for each year.